Different Types of Wood and Their Uses

 Wood is one of the few renewable natural resources.
 It is an important product utilized in our day-to-day life and the economy.

 There are Different Wood Types used in house making and furniture; newspapers, books, and magazines.

 It is also used in railway sleepers, bridge making, fence posts and utility poles, fuelwood, textile fabrics, and organic chemicals.

 Wood is an important raw material for making lumber, plywood, and wood pallets, and the fiber for paper, paperboard, fiberboard panels, rayon, and acetate.

 Today, building “green” is a good choice.
-Wood as building materials offers many environmental benefits that matter to communities across the country.
+Wood as a building material offers many environmental benefits that matter to communities across the country.
 Wood is one of the few building materials that are renewable and sustainable.

-The Wood products help to increase a building’s energy efficiency compared to concrete, steel and minimize the energy consumed throughout the life of the product.
+Wood products help to increase a building’s energy efficiency compared to concrete, and steel and minimize the energy consumed throughout the life of the product.

 What Is Wood?

 “Wood is a material brought from the tree.
-Different types of trees produce different quality and Types of Wood that utilized for various purposes in our life”
+Different types of trees produce different qualities and Wood that is utilized for various purposes in our life”